billmclean/Julia_Lessons/markdown/lesson08.md

 end
 println("The sum equals ", s)
 ```
-into the REPL then Julia will not complain, and will give the output
+into the REPL, then Julia will not complain, and will give the output
 ```
 The sum equals 1.5497677311665408
 ```